 In the Users folder, your profile folder name is the same as your username.
 If your username is hope, your user profile folder is located at C:\Users\hope\.

 The %USERPROFILE% environment variable

-If you're not sure what your username is, you can always get to your profile folder using the environment variable %USERPROFILE%.
+If you're unsure what your username is, you can always get to your profile folder using the environment variable %USERPROFILE%.

-An environment variable is a special word that contains a value.
+An environment variable is a special word containing a value.
 The %USERPROFILE% variable contains the path of your user profile folder.